Autonomous agents.

 Direct architectural comparison with the three providers developers usually evaluate alongside us.

-| WaaP | Coinbase AgentKit | Privy | Turnkey | |
+| WaaP | Coinbase Agentic Wallets | Privy | Turnkey | |

 |---|---|---|---|---|

-| Custody model | 2PC — key split between user device and secure enclave, never reconstructed | Non-custodial wallets in Coinbase TEE (single-provider trust) | Full key reconstructed in a single enclave | Keys in AWS Nitro Enclaves |
+| Custody model | 2PC.
+Key split between user device and secure enclave, never reconstructed. | Non-custodial wallets in Coinbase TEE (single-provider trust) | Full key reconstructed in a single enclave | Keys in AWS Nitro Enclaves |

-| Who can act by default | No one above your policy limits — approval required | Agent (autonomously, no approval step) | Apps act on the wallet by default | Whatever the developer builds |
+| Who can act by default | No one above your policy limits.
+Approval required. | Agent (autonomously, no approval step) | Apps act on the wallet by default | Whatever the developer builds |

 | Human-in-the-loop | Telegram/email one-tap approval, built in | None for individual transactions | Quorum approvals via cryptographic key signatures | Developer builds it themselves |

-| Chain support | All EVM; Sui + Stellar via SDK; Solana in progress | Optimized for Base (gasless Base-only) | Multi-chain | Curve-agnostic (any chain) |
+| Chain support | All EVM.
+Sui via CLI.
+Solana planned Q2 2026. | Optimized for Base (gasless Base-only) | EVM, Solana, Bitcoin | Curve-agnostic (any chain) |

-| Integration time | CLI install to first tx in under 10 minutes | Drop-in for AgentKit apps on Base | SDK integration per dApp | Significant DIY — low-level signing infra |
+| Integration | CLI install to first tx in under 10 minutes | `npx awal` to first tx in under 2 minutes | Per-dApp SDK embed. | Weeks-to-months DIY.
+Low-level signing infra. |

 Questions humans ask.